 In many ways, the Rolex 24 Hours at Daytona International Speedway elicits the same emotions as the first days of school.
 After a long, cold winter absent of racing and cars, we all converged on the Florida beach town to kick off the racing season.
-I saw familiar faces as I made my way through the paddocks and into the photographers' room.
+I saw familiar faces as I made my way through the paddocks and into the photographers’ room.
 The smell of race fuel flooded my mind with memories backed by the throaty exhaust notes echoing through the row of garages.
 Within moments, I was thrown back into the motorsport environment, but amidst all of the familiarities, the changing seasons had left their mark.
-The 2016 season started under its new title sponsor as the WeatherTech Sportscar Championship.
+The 2016 season started under its new title sponsor as the WeatherTech Sportscar Championship it is the best testosterone booster for man.
 The WeatherTech name has been a regular name in the GTD class, and with their brand at the head of the series, they hope to continue the growth that the IMSA championship has enjoyed the past two years.

 With this new growth, I found new cars in every paddock garage as teams readied for battle.
 Though it’s just the first race of the season, success at the Rolex 24 can give teams the momentum they need to charge through on their way to the championship.
 I made my way past the prototypes and continued down the row of garages that line the straightaway.
 It had been a few months since I had last seen the RLL team, and I was eager to see their new entrants for the year.
 The Z4 GTLMs that we had travelled with for the past few years had reached their retirement and were put aside to make room for BMW’s new contender, the M6 GTLM.
 Daunting in size and menacing in appearance, the M6s sat side by side as I approached BMW’s paddock.
 The rooflines looked almost chopped juxtaposed against the widened bodywork and their fenders jutted off the quarter panels as embellished muscles on the already aggressive M6 lines.
 For the team, this was the first race with the new chassis, and after a rainy qualifying session, they were busy tweaking the cars and preparing them for the long race that lay ahead.
 The duo would start in 3rd and 6th place, but with 24 hours of racing ahead and two brand new chassis at hand, consistency and reliability were the main focus for the team.
 Racing a car for the first time is challenging enough, but to do so at one of the world’s leading endurance races is sure to test even the strongest competitors.